There I’ve said it. And not just in my head.

 We are programmed to remember all the shit stuff that people say to and about us.
 How many compliments can you remember that people have paid you over the last month?
 Compare that to how many put-downs you can recall going back years?

-We take out the insults and go over them, like scabs that we pick at over and over again.
+We revisit the insults and go over them, like scabs that we pick over and over again.

 Instead of doing this, shore up the compliments, the positivity, the good stuff that people say about you.
-Whether it’s your kids, colleagues, boss, clients, husband, parents or friends.
+Whether it’s your kids, colleagues, boss, clients, husband, parents, friends or a stranger who compliments you on your fab shoes!

 How does a compliments board work?